 - order that a new panel be called to hear the complaint.

-If a member, former member or student is found to be in breach of the Association’s Code, the discipline imposed is limited to fines, membership status and remedial actions.
+If a member, former member or student is found to be in breach of the Association’s Code, the discipline imposed is limited to fines, costs, membership status and remedial actions.
 Our processes do not allow for remedies available under civil court actions.